jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 ```

 We attempt to open the file and handle any errors the same as in the
 simple case.
-We then create an mpsc:channel to stream the file data
+We then create an `mpsc:channel` to stream the file data,
-on, and spawn a thread to do the actual reading.

-Todo: Make sure this double threaded approach is actually
+and create a Response future with the receiving end of the
-necessary.
-We might be able to hand off the Response then process the
+`mpsc::channel` as the respone body.
+We send the Response out the
-streaming.

-### Data Bases

-Todo: write me!
+`oneshot::channel`, and start streaming the file into the body.

+When in doubt, use the two channel streaming approach.
+This will work
+with small data quanities at a small overhead cost.

 ## Web Services